-Italian-Americans have undeniably influenced New England’s food history.
-Boston’s North End brought us Prince spaghetti, Pastene sauces and Dragone cheese – and the first Italian café, Café Vittoria, in 1929.
-John Bello of New Britain created SoBe beverages.
-Amato’s Italian delicatessen in Portland, Maine, claims to have originated the Italian sandwich and Frank Pepe in New Haven invented the white clam apizza.
+Italian Americans have undeniably influenced New England’s food history.
+Boston’s North End brought us Prince spaghetti, Pastene sauces and Dragone cheese.
+It also gave us the first Italian café, Café Vittoria, in 1929.
+Amato’s Italian delicatessen in Portland, Maine, claims to have originated the Italian sandwich.
+And, of course, Frank Pepe in New Haven invented the white clam apizza.

-S. Z Poli of New Haven founded a chain of vaudeville theaters and Charles Ponzi of Boston’s North End discovered a new form of financial fraud.
-Italian-American Bart Giamatti, born in Boston, presided over Yale University and Major League Baseball.
+S. Z Poli of New Haven built a chain of vaudeville theaters and Charles Ponzi of Boston’s North End discovered a new form of financial fraud.
+Bart Giamatti presided over Yale University and Major League Baseball.
 Providence’s Edward Valenti created the Ginsu knife and the infomercial.

 All men are by nature equally free and independent.

-Italians fought in the American Revolution.
-Afterward, Italian immigrants came to the United States for their professional skills and as political refugees, as missionaries and as explorers.

-Italians fought in the American Revolution.
+Italians also fought in the American Revolution.
 Afterward, Italian immigrants came to the United States as political refugees, as missionaries and as explorers.

-They also came because their professional skills were needed.
+They came as well because of a need for their professional skills.
 In 1801, Philip Trajetta founded a music conservatory in Boston, the first in the United States.
-Beginning in 1871, Gaetano Lanza was a professor of mechanical engineering at the Massachusetts Institute of Technology for over 40 years.
+And beginning in 1871, Gaetano Lanza taught mechanical engineering at the Massachusetts Institute of Technology for over 40 years.

-Seven thousand Italians fought in the Civil War, and six won the Congressional Medal of Honor.
+But 7,000 Italians fought in the Civil War, and six won the Congressional Medal of Honor.
 New York even recruited infantrymen from Italy for its 39th regiment, also known as the Garibaldi Guard.

 A Wave of Italian Immigrants